-Section 7.6 Dental Insurance
+Section 8.6 Dental Insurance

 The Village shall make available to full-time employees and their dependents dental insurance coverage.
-The Village will pay 100% of the cost of premium for full-time employee's individual dental premium.
+The Village will pay 100% of the cost of premium for full-time employees' individual dental premium.
 Employees electing family dental coverage will pay 100% of the premium above the individual rate.
-The Village retains the right to select and change insurance carriers and institute cost containment measures, so long as the basic level of insurance benefits remains substantially similar.
+The Village retains the right to select and change insurance carriers and institute cost containment measures.
 Employees will be given advanced notice of any such cost containment measures before they are instituted.

-Section 7.7 Terms of Insurance Policies to Govern
+Section 8.7 Terms of Insurance Policies to Govern

 The extent of coverage under the insurance policies referred to in this Agreement shall be governed by the terms and conditions set forth in said policies.
 Any questions or disputes concerning said insurance policies or benefits thereunder shall be resolved in accordance with the terms and conditions set forth in said policies and shall not be subject to the grievance and arbitration procedure set forth in this Agreement.
-The failure of any insurance carrier(s) to provide any benefit for which it has contracted or is obligated shall result in no liability to the Village, nor shall such failure to be considered a breach by the Village of any obligation undertaken under this or any other Agreement.
+The failure of any insurance carrier(s) to provide any benefit for which it has contracted or is obligated shall result in no liability to the Village, nor shall such failure be considered a breach by the Village of any obligation undertaken under this or any other Agreement.
 However, nothing in this Agreement shall be construed to relieve any insurance carrier(s) from any liability it may have to the Village, employee or beneficiary of any employee.

-ARTICLE VIII.
-GRIEVANCE PROCEDURE
+ARTICLE IX GRIEVANCE PROCEDURE

-Section 8.1 Definition
+Section 9.1 Definition

-A grievance is defined as a complaint arising under and during the term of this Agreement raised by an employee or the Chapter against the Village that there has been an alleged violation, misinterpretation or misapplication of an express provision of this Agreement, except that any dispute concerning a matter or issue subject to the jurisdiction of the Bensenville Board of Fire and Police Commission shall not be considered a grievance under this Agreement.
+A grievance is defined as a complaint arising under and during the term of this Agreement raised by an employee or the Union against the Village that there has been an alleged violation, misinterpretation or misapplication of an express provision of this Agreement, except that any dispute concerning a matter or issue subject to the jurisdiction of the Bensenville Board of Police Commissioners shall not be considered a grievance under this Agreement.

-Section 8.2 Procedure
+Section 9.2 Procedure

-If any peace officer covered by this Agreement has a grievance concerning the interpretation or application of the express terms of this Agreement, the grievance shall be processed as follows.
+If the Union or a Sergeant covered by this Agreement has a grievance concerning the interpretation or application of the express terms of this Agreement, the grievance shall be processed as follows: